-January 17 Wm.
-Eddy arrived at Bear Valley.
-The seven surviving members of the Forlorn Hope, five women and two men, had been rescued a few days earlier by Miwok Indians.
-Two Native American boys helped Eddy to the nearest settler's house where Harriet Ritchie broke into tears when she saw him.
+January 17 William Eddy arrived at Bear Valley.
+The seven surviving members of the Forlorn Hope, five women and two men, had been rescued a few days earlier by Nisenan Indians.
+Two Native American boys helped Eddy to the nearest settler's house where seventeen-year-old Harriet Ritchie broke into tears when she saw him.
 He was staggering and emaciated.
-Four people from Bear Valley retraced Eddy's bloody footprints to find the other six survivors lying in the mud.
-It had taken 33 days for the Forlorn Hope to travel from Donner Lake over Donner Summit and down to Bear Valley.
+Six people